 Electron-Spin Resonance Spectroscopy

-Local structure at atomic resolution can be achieved by detecting the interaction of electron spins with surrounding magnetic nuclei in electron-nuclear double resonance (ENDOR).
-This method permits one to determine the distance as well as the orientation of nuclear spins in the ligand sphere (r < 1.5 nm) of a paramagnetic centre.
-Particularly, hydrogen bond interactions in the active states of an enzyme can be detected that are not easily accessible by other techniques such as X-ray or NMR.
-The combination of ENDOR with density functional cluster calculations (coll. with Prof. Frank Neese) provides a unique tool to elucidate the structure of complex intermediate states during enzymatic catalysis.
+Electron-nuclear double resonance (ENDOR), particularly at high frequencies, permits to determine the distance as well as the orientation of nuclear spins in the ligand sphere (r < 1.5 nm) of a paramagnetic centre.
+For instance, hydrogen bond interactions in the active states of an enzyme can be detected that are not easily accessible by other techniques such as X-ray, cryo-EM or NMR.
+The combination of ENDOR with quantum chemical calculations becomes a unique tool to elucidate the structure of complex intermediates during enzymatic catalysis.
 We have recently demonstrated the spectroscopic detection of hydrogen bond networks in proteins via 2H ENDOR.
 The 17O detection of water molecules participating in proton-coupled electron transfer (PCET).

 Dynamic Nuclear Polarization (DNP)